Priyesh1311421/NSS-Frontend/README.md

 - **About Us**: Describes the aim and objectives of the NSS NSUT Cell.
 - **Achievements**: Showcases the accomplishments of the NSS NSUT Cell with an image carousel.
 - **Events**: Displays upcoming events and activities organized by the NSS NSUT.
-- **Contact Us**: Provides contact information and a form for visitors to reach out to the organization.
 - **Footer**: Includes links to social media profiles and other relevant information.
 - **Responsive Design**: The website is fully responsive and adapts to different screen sizes.